Carina Wenninger: Career

+International career

-Wenninger is a member of the Austrian national team.
+Wenninger was a member of the Austrian national team.

+Wenninger was part of the 23-woman squad that represented Austria and reached the semi-finals at the UEFA Women's Euro 2017.

 On 1 December 2020, she played her 100th match for Austria in a 1–0 win over Serbia in the UEFA Women's Euro 2022 qualifying.

-On 22 June 2022, Wenninger joined AS Roma on loan.
+Wenninger was part of the squad that was called up to the UEFA Women's Euro 2022.